 Dogs with sensitive skin can develop conditions such as dandruff, eczema, and rashes.
 Those conditions will make your dog itchy.
 The itchiness that will make your dog scratching, chewing and licking like hell.
 Those activities will eventually lead to excessive dog shedding.
 To relieve the itchiness, sprinkle baby powder on your dog’s coat.

 Vinegar is a great solution for treating various skin conditions from dandruff to yeast infection.
 Vinegar is best used after you’ve already shampooed and rinsed your dog.
 Pour the vinegar with warm water over your dog and rub it through his coat, then rinse with clear water.

 To make your own flea shampoo, all you need, just add the following ingredients: 1 cup dawn, 1 cup vinegar, and 1 quart of warm water.
 Then rub it and let it soak for five minutes.
 And before too long, you will start seeing the fleas floating and died in the water.

-The balloon is one of the most quick and painless solutions to take the fur out of your furniture.
+The balloon is one of the quickest and painless solutions to take the fur out of your furniture.
 Just take a normal rubber balloon, blow up the balloon, and rub it on the furniture.
 Then the rub will form a static effect that attracts the fur.

 27. Rubber Gloves

-Wet rubber gloves and watch as your dog’s fur magically stick.
+Wet rubber gloves and watch as your dog’s fur magically sticks.